-As a large and diverse faculty, Monash Arts has particular strengths in the humanities, performing arts, languages and social sciences.
-It encourages the development of cutting-edge studies that operate at the intersection of traditional academic disciplines.
-Faculty offerings include the full range of the old and new humanities, from the classics to communications and media studies.
-Courses offered range from undergraduate diplomas and degrees, faculty certificates, graduate diploma programs through to postgraduate coursework and research degrees.
-Monash Arts is justly proud of the research capacity of its staff.
-Lecturers are working at the cutting edge in their fields, and they carry this expertise and enthusiasm into their teaching.
+Monash Arts is one of the largest, most diverse and dynamic arts faculties in Australia, with particular strengths in the humanities, performing arts, languages and social sciences.
+We encourage the development of innovative studies that operate at the intersection of traditional academic disciplines.
+The faculty delivers programs via eight schools and across six campuses, both in Australia and offshore, with courses ranging from undergraduate diplomas and degrees through to postgraduate coursework and research degrees.
+Monash Arts is justly proud of the research capacity of its staff, who work at the cutting edge in their fields and carry this expertise and enthusiasm into their teaching.
+To learn more about Monash Arts, please visit our website: http://future.arts.monash.edu/.